CppKorea/CppCoreGuidelines/Subsections/In - Introduction.md

 * [In.struct: The structure of this document](#SS-struct)
 * [In.sec: Major sections](#SS-sec)

-<a name ="SS-readers"></a>
-## In.target: Target readership
+## <a name="SS-readers"></a> In.target: Target readership

 All C++ programmers.
 This includes [programmers who might consider C](#S-cpl).

-<a name ="SS-aims"></a>
-## In.aims: Aims
+## <a name="SS-aims"></a> In.aims: Aims

 The purpose of this document is to help developers to adopt modern C++ (C++11, C++14, and soon C++17) and to achieve a more uniform style across code bases.

 We do not suffer the delusion that every one of these rules can be effectively applied to every code base.
 Upgrading old systems is hard.
 However, we do believe that a program that uses a rule is less error-prone and more maintainable than one that does not.
 Often, rules also lead to faster/easier initial development.
-As far as we can tell, these rules lead to code that performs as well or better that older, more conventional techniques;
-they are meant to follow the zero-overhead principle ("what you don't use, you don't pay for" or "When you use an abstraction mechanism appropriately, you get at least as good performance as if you had handcoded using lower-level language constructs").
+As far as we can tell, these rules lead to code that performs as well or better than older, more conventional techniques; they are meant to follow the zero-overhead principle ("what you don't use, you don't pay for" or "when you use an abstraction mechanism appropriately, you get at least as good performance as if you had handcoded using lower-level language constructs").
 Consider these rules ideals for new code, opportunities to exploit when working on older code, and try to approximate these ideas as closely as feasible.
 Remember:

-<a name="R0"></a>
-### In.0: Don't panic!
+### <a name="R0"></a> In.0: Don't panic!

 Take the time to understand the implications of a guideline rule on your program.

-These guidelines are designed according to the "subset of a superset" principle ([Stroustrup,2005](#BS2005)).
+These guidelines are designed according to the "subset of a superset" principle ([Stroustrup05](#Stroustrup05)).
 They do not simply define a subset of C++ to be used (for reliability, safety, performance, or whatever).
-Instead, they strongly recommend the use of a few simple "extensions" ([library components](#S-support)) that make the use of the most error-prone features of C++ redundant, so that they can be banned (in our set of rules).
+Instead, they strongly recommend the use of a few simple "extensions" ([library components](#S-gsl)) that make the use of the most error-prone features of C++ redundant, so that they can be banned (in our set of rules).

 The rules emphasize static type safety and resource safety.
 For that reason, they emphasize possibilities for range checking, for avoiding dereferencing `nullptr`, for avoiding dangling pointers, and the systematic use of exceptions (via RAII).
 Partly to achieve that and partly to minimize obscure code as a source of errors, the rules also emphasize simplicity and the hiding of necessary complexity behind well-specified interfaces.

 Many of the rules are prescriptive.
-We are uncomfortable with rules that simply states "don't do that!" without offering an alternative.
+We are uncomfortable with rules that simply state "don't do that!" without offering an alternative.
 One consequence of that is that some rules can be supported only by heuristics, rather than precise and mechanically verifiable checks.
 Other rules articulate general principles.
 For these more general rules, more detailed and specific rules provide partial checking.

 These guidelines address a core of C++ and its use.
 We expect that most large organizations, specific application areas, and even large projects will need further rules, possibly further restrictions, and further library support.
-For example, hard-real time programmers typically can't use free store (dynamic memory) freely and will be restricted in their choice of libraries.
+For example, hard real-time programmers typically can't use free store (dynamic memory) freely and will be restricted in their choice of libraries.
 We encourage the development of such more specific rules as addenda to these core guidelines.
-Build your ideal small foundation library and use that, rather than lowering you level of programming to glorified assembly code.
+Build your ideal small foundation library and use that, rather than lowering your level of programming to glorified assembly code.

 The rules are designed to allow [gradual adoption](#S-modernizing).